WWE News: Eric Bischoff Talks John Cena’s Future And If He Could Turn Heel

-John Cena is one of the most successful superstars in WWE history, but he’s never really had an impressive run as a heel.
-Eric Bischoff is someone who took one of the greatest characters in wrestling history and turned him heel.
+John Cena is one of the most successful superstars in WWE history, but he’s never had an impressive run as a heel.
+Eric Bischoff is someone who took one of the greatest characters in wrestling history and turned him into a bad guy.
 Looking at the landscape of professional wrestling today, Bischoff has chosen to weigh in on if it is still possible to turn Cena before his career comes to an end.

 In 1996, Bischoff organized the angle which had Hulk Hogan turn heel, joining Scott Hall and Kevin Nash in the New World Order (nWo).
-That heel turn is one of the most shocking moments in all of wrestling, and many still consider it a moment they will never forget.
+That heel turn is one of the most shocking moments in all of wrestling, and many still consider it a moment that they will never forget.

-During the early stages of his career, Cena had a quick run as a heel before becoming the major babyface he still is today.
-On a recent episode of 83 Weeks with Eric Bischoff podcast, the former WCW leader reveals if Cena turning would match Hogan’s turn from the mid-’90s.
+During the early stages of his career, Cena had a quick run as a heel before becoming the major babyface he is today.
+On a recent episode of the 83 Weeks with Eric Bischoff podcast, the former WCW leader revealed if Cena turning would match Hogan’s turn from the mid-’90s.

 “Now?
 Today?
 No, it’s gone too far.”